Get started with the LeanIX GraphQL API.

 Scripts

-You can find scripts that use GraphQL in our public LeanIX GitHub repository.
+You can find scripts that use GraphQL in our public SAP LeanIX GitHub repository.
 Here are some examples: